Jingxuaw/PRS-project_Your-Dietician/README.md

 # Instructions & Functions display
+* Unzip the 50000.csv file in YourDietician folder.

+* Download the files from the link.
+Move them into the YourDietician folder.

-Open IE Browser, go to the Tools-->Internet options-->Security-->Custom level-->Set all sub-options of Activex controls and plug-ins to "enable".
+* Open IE Browser, go to the Tools-->Internet options-->Security-->Custom level-->Set all sub-options of Activex controls and plug-ins to "enable".

-Run the main.py in folder "Your Dietician".
+* Run the main.py in folder "Your Dietician".

-After installing the required Python lilbraries, run the project on http://127.0.0.1:2020/ to reach the index page
+* After installing the required Python lilbraries, run the project on http://127.0.0.1:2020/ in IE Browser to reach the index page

 ## Calorie Bank
 The section includes 3 sub-sections.
 Click the image in the index page to view all the functions.